Inport FIR Decimation

 Elements as channels (sample based)

-- each input signal element is treated as an independent channel (sample based processing). -
+— each element of the input signal is considered as an independent channel (sample-based processing). -

-Columns as channels (frame based)` - each column of the input signal is treated as an independent channel (frame based processing).
+— each column of the input signal is considered as an independent channel (frame-based processing).

 Values |